Home Benefits Benefit cap

 Benefit cap

-If you are part of a working age household, the maximum weekly amount of benefit paid is limited to:
+If you are part of a working age household, the largest weekly amount of benefit paid is:

 • £423.46 for a lone parent, couple or family